-Jones, a Republican, was the representative for Tennessee's 3rd congressional district from 1821 to 1823.
+Jones was the representative for Tennessee’s 3rd congressional district and was a Republican.
+He served from 1821 to 1823.

 From Dec 1817 to Mar 1823, Jones missed 46 of 347 roll call votes, which is 13.3%.
 This is on par with the median of 13.3% among the lifetime records of representatives serving in Mar 1823.
 The chart below reports missed votes over time.